 She jerked awake in the middle of a thunderstorm.
 Noise assaulted her ears.
 Lots of noise.
 Cars, talking, music, screaming, machines, sirens, the storm, all forced their way into her ears in a nonsensical jumble.
 Then she made the mistake of opening her eyes.

-Her eyes strained, the blitz of the sensory overload overwhelming her.
+Her eyes strained, the blitz of the sensory overload overwhelming.
 They struggled to focus with the shock of bright lights and vivid detail, taking in every chip and abrasion on the concrete she lay on.
-She recoiled and rolled her head to the side, only to be blinded by a streetlight a few paces away.
-As she tried to draw breath, she gagged at the smells that burned her nose.
-The stench of rot from the dumpster beside her stood out amid the gas fumes and rain.
+She recoiled and rolled her head to the side, only to be blinded by a streetlight.
+As she tried to draw breath, she gagged at the stench of rot from the dumpster, burning her nose through the gas fumes and rain.
 Two things dug into her back, just below the shoulder blades.

 The cold rain spurred her to roll over and stagger upright, though she felt two weights pull on her back.
 Immediately, she lost her balance and almost toppled forward.